 3. Rainbow Mountain

 This is one of the newest and greatest adventures in the Cusco region.
 The Rainbow Mountain is reached via a 3 hour drive from Cusco, arriving at the trail head you will embark on a 7.5 miles (12km) trek into the Andes.
 This high altitude trekking experience bringing you to 16,000ft can be done in a day trip from Cusco, or turned into a multi day adventure linking on to the magical Ausangate trek.
-We recommend checking out FlashpackerConnect, for the ultimate guided experience, whether you are looking for a day trek or multi day.

 4. Cusco Cathedral or Catedral Basílica de la Virgen de la Asunción